goetic-zoe/UFCFUR-15-3-Advanced-Artificial-Intelligence/README.md

 ```bash
 python prediction.py -m models/trained_fruit_cnn.keras <path-to-image>
 ```
-``-m/--models`` can be used to point towards a different model using the same classes.
+``-m/--models`` can be used to point towards a different model using the same classes just replace ``models/trained_fruit_cnn.keras`` with your own model.
 To see the relevant classes open ``prediction.py`` in your editor and find variable ``dataset_classes``

 #### Building CNN